db47h/rand64/README.md

 Creation of a PRNG looks like this:

 ```
-source := xoroshiro.Rng{}           // create source
+// create a source with the xoshiro256**
-// wrap it in a rand.Rand wrapper that will provide more utility functions
+source := &xoshiro.Rng256SS{}

+// use it as a source in rand.New
 rng := rand.New(&source)

-rng.Seed(int64Seed)              // Seed it from a single int64 (negative values are accepted)
+// Seed it from a single int64 (negative values are accepted)
+rng.Seed(int64Seed)
 ```

 ## Algorithms